jasonkneen/RESTe/readme.md

 If you specify parameters required e.g. **videoId** then RESTe will automatically check for these in the parameters passed to the method, and raise an error if they're missing.

+Since 1.3.6 it's now possible to have a complete URL in the method definition, for example, if you're using a baseURL and methods for your primary API, you might want to access another service for Push or Geocoding etc. In this instance, you would specify a method and specify the GET, PUT etc as the FULL URL including the http:// intro.
+RESTe will ignore the baseURL and any global request headers, and use your url entirely -- so add any headers required to the method definition.

 Once you've done all this (and assuming no errors), you'll have new methods available:

 ```javascript